 Things to think about:

-To get us started, here are the first few steps and the enzymes that catalyze the steps:
+Here are the first few steps and the enzymes that catalyze the steps:

 Most organisms express multiple isozymes of DAHP synthase